 - ❖ Earrings must be studs.
 Hoops, danglers, gages, and the like are not allowed.
-Male students are not permitted to wear earrings on the school campus or at any other school event. - ❖ Students in grades 4 through 8 may wear digital or analog watches.
+Male students are not permitted to wear earrings on the school campus or at any other school event. - Students in grades 4 through 8 may wear digital or analog watches.
 Smartwatches are not permitted. - ❖ Students in grades k-3 are not allowed to color nails.
-False fingernails are not permitted.
+False fingernails are not permitted. - Current Fad Accessories are not allowed - ❖ Headbands must be flat, solid in color, and have no writing on them.